 36. Raspberry Ombré

-Consider this a fun, slightly edgier alternative to traditional browns and blondes, if you want a different take.
+Consider this a fun, slightly edgier alternative to traditional browns and blondes, if you want a different take on balayage curly hair.
+Infuse your hair color with raspberry hues for a bright pop of unexpected color.

 37. Beachy Taupe